Contact Us

 The Trades Business Owner

-Business valuation in divorce typically requires a neutral forensic accountant.
-Allyson has relationships with Tampa Bay-area experts who specialize in small and mid-size business valuations and can move quickly when timing matters.
+Business valuation in divorce generally calls for a neutral forensic accountant.
+Allyson retains Tampa Bay experts who specialize in small and mid-size business valuations and move quickly when timing matters.

 The Medical Professional

 Under Florida Statute § 61.075, marital assets are subject to equitable distribution.
-What qualifies as marital vs. non-marital — and how professional practices are valued — depends heavily on the facts of your case and how they are argued.
+Whether goodwill is marital, and how a practice is valued, depends on the facts of the case and how they are argued.

 The Gray Divorce